The Moran process on a random graph: Introduction

 (where $a_N\sim b_N$ indicates that $a_N/b_N\to 1$ as $N\to \infty$).
 But the fixation probability for an $N$-vertex star graph is, asymptotically in $N$, for $s>1$,

 (see also \cite{Chalub,Broom}).

 For the special case when $s=1$ the fixation probability can be characterized in terms of coalescence times for random walks \cite{coalescence}, but for $s>1$ it is unknown whether a polynomial time algorithm exists to determine the fixation probability given a particular input graph \cite{complexity}; in place of this, heuristic approximations (e.g., see \cite{oana}) or numerical experiments (e.g., \cite{randomtests}) are used to estimate fixation probabilities.
+It is known however, that the expected {\em absorption time} i.e. the time when either all vertices are mutant, or all vertices are non-mutant, is polynomially bounded.
+In fact, Goldberg, Lapinskas and Richerby \cite{GLR} prove that the expected absorption time on an $n$-vertex graph is $O(n^{3+o(1)})$, improving results of Diaz, Goldberg, Mertzios, Richerby, Serna and Spirakis \cite{DGMRSS}.
+Given this, one can estimate the fixation probability for a graph by simply running the process for a sufficient number of times.
+The paper \cite{GLR} describe a randomized algorithm that estimates the fixation probability with a multiplicative factor of $1\pm\e$ and runs in time $O(n\bar d+\D^2\bar d\e^{-2}\log(\bar d\e^{-1}))$, where $\D$ denotes maximum degree and $\bar d$ denotes average degree.

 In place of analyzing fixed graphs, one can analyze the fixation probability for a random graph from some distribution.
 For the Erd\H{o}s-R\'enyi random graph $G_{n,p}$, each possible edge among a set of $n$ vertices is included independently, each with probability $p$.
 For the case where $0<p<1$ is a constant independent of $n$, Adlam and Nowak leveraged the near-regularity of such graphs (in particular, that they are ``nearly-isothermal'') to show that the fixation probability on such graphs is approximated by that of the classical Moran model.
 When $p$ is not a constant but ``small'', in the sense that $p=p(n)\to 0$ as $n\to \infty$, $G_{n,p}$ can exhibit significant diversity in vertex degrees, and numerical experiments conducted by Mohamadichamgavi and Miekisz \cite{physics} showed a strong dependence of the fixation probability of the degree of the initial mutant vertex.